 SAG Facilitator means the independent organization under contract to facilitate the Illinois Energy Efficiency Stakeholder Advisory Group.

-Spillover (Participant and Non-Participant) means reductions in energy consumption and/or demand caused by the presence of an Energy Efficiency Program, beyond the Program-claimed gross savings of the Participants.
+Spillover (Participant and Non-Participant) means reductions in energy consumption and/or demand caused by the presence of an Energy Efficiency Program.
 There can be Participant and/or Non-Participant Spillover.
 Participant Spillover is the additional energy savings that occur as a result of the Program’s influence when a Program Participant independently installs incremental Energy Efficiency Measures or applies energy-saving practices after having participated in the Energy Efficiency Program.
+Evaluated savings associated with Program Administrator Training Programs will also be considered Participant Spillover.
 Non-Participant Spillover refers to energy savings that occur when a Program Non-Participant installs Energy Efficiency Measures or applies energy savings practices as a result of a Program’s influence.

 Sub-Programs means a Program that has a specific title, target, budget, and uses a unique delivery or marketing approach not used across the entire Program.